-- Enhancing the opportunities for South Dakota's Native American Indians to participate more fully in careers in medicine and other health care professions.
+- Enhancing the opportunities for South Dakota's American Indians to participate more fully in careers in medicine and other health care professions.

 - The Office of Diversity Affairs also serves as the Indians into Medicine (INMED) Satellite office of the INMED program and serves to promote the efforts and initiatives of INMED.

 - The Office of Diversity Affairs is our representative to the Association of American Medical Colleges (AAMC) Group on Student Affairs, Committee on Diversity Affairs (CODA).

 - The office collaborates with USD diversity efforts such as the USD Native Student Services and Recruitment Committee and the USD President's Council on Diversity and Inclusion.